How to Manage the Sharing of Fees in the Delegation of Mandate?

 The bonus can be negotiated in advance or be based on specific performance criteria, such as the number of visits made or the speed of closing the sale.

-3.4 Sharing Depending on the Type of Mandate
+3.4 Sharing Based on Mandate Type

-4. Commission Distribution Criteria
+4. Commission Allocation Criteria

-4.1 The Nature of the Services Provided
+4.1 Nature of Services Provided

 4.2 The Role of Each Agency in the Transaction

-The volume of work carried out by each agency is also an important distribution criterion.
-For example, if the delegated agency managed a large number of visits and devoted considerable time to supporting the client, this justifies a larger share of the commission for this agency.
-Conversely, if the work carried out by the delegating agency is more significant, it may receive a higher share.
+The volume of work performed by each agency is also an important criterion for commission allocation.
+For example, if the delegated agency has managed a large number of visits and devoted considerable time to client support, this justifies a larger share of the commission for that agency.
+Conversely, if the work carried out by the delegating agency is more substantial, it will be able to receive a higher share.

-4.4 Prior Agreements Between Agencies
+4.4 Preliminary Agreements Between Agencies

-5. The Tax Implications of Fee Sharing
+5. Tax Implications of Fee Sharing

 Follow “ ProtesiseDeCharme.com ” on YouTube Facebook Twitter LinkedIn Instagram Pinterest